shazam37/Hate-Speech-Classification/README.md

 * Input Gate (i):

-The input gate determines how much of the new input data should be let through to update the cell state.
-It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the cell state.
+The input gate determines how much of the new input data should be let through to update the memory state.
+It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the memory state.
 A value of 0 means "let nothing through", while a value of 1 means "let everything through".

 * Forget Gate (f):

-The forget gate determines what information from the cell state should be thrown away or kept.
-It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the cell state.
+The forget gate determines what information from the memory state should be thrown away or kept.
+It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the memory state.
 A value of 0 means "completely forget this", while a value of 1 means "keep this completely".

-* Cell State (C):
+* Memory State (C):

-The cell state is like a conveyor belt that runs straight down the entire chain, with only some minor linear interactions.
+The memory state is like a conveyor belt that runs straight down the entire chain, with only some minor linear interactions.
 It’s very easy for information to just flow along it unchanged.
-The input gate and the forget gate help in deciding how to update the cell state.
+The input gate and the forget gate help in deciding how to update the memory state.

 * Output Gate (o):

-The output gate determines what parts of the cell state should be output as the hidden state.
-It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the cell state.
-The hidden state, which is also the output of the LSTM unit, is a filtered version of the cell state.
+The output gate determines what parts of the memory state should be output as the hidden state.
+It takes the current input and the previous hidden state as input and produces a value between 0 and 1 for each number in the memory state.
+The hidden state, which is also the output of the LSTM unit, is a filtered version of the memory state.

 * Hidden State (h):

 The hidden state is the output of the LSTM unit.
-It's a filtered version of the cell state that focuses on the parts that the output gate decided to output.
+It's a filtered version of the memory state that focuses on the parts that the output gate decided to output.

 It's a little tricky to get at first but we can appreciate the magnificence of this algorithm.
 It has a memory!!